COUPLES PSYCHOTHERAPY TRAINING PROGRAM

 • SOCIAL WORK: Masters or doctoral degree from an accredited school of social work.
 Eligibility for state licensure.

-• Other Licensed MENTAL HEALTH professionals from accredited programs: This includes marriage and family therapists, creative arts therapists, and mental health counselors.
+• Other Licensed MENTAL HEALTH professionals from accredited programs: This includes licensed marriage and family therapists, licensed creative arts therapists, and licensed mental health counselors.
 Others are considered on an individual basis.

 Admission is by application and interview.
 Applicants are encouraged to apply prior to May 15.
 Each applicant must have current professional liability insurance, a copy of which will be retained in the WCSPP office.